Working Papers

 Read MoreOptimal and Sustainable Groundwater Extraction

-With the specter of climate change, groundwater scarcity looms as an increasingly critical issue worldwide.
+With the specter of natural hazard resilience, groundwater scarcity looms as an increasingly critical issue worldwide.
 Minimizing the adverse effects of scarcity requires optimal as well as sustainable patterns of groundwater management.
-We review the many sustainable paths for groundwater extraction from a coastal aquifer and show how to find the particular sustainable path that is […]
+We review the many sustainable paths for groundwater extraction from a coastal aquifer and show how to find the particular sustainable path that […]

 Read MoreOptimal Management of a Hawaiian Coastal Aquifer with Near-Shore Marine Ecological Interactions